mikechalmers/shopify-multitool/README.md

 ## Features

 ### Cart Tools
-- **View Cart Summary** - See item count and total price at a glance
-- **Log Cart to Console** - Output formatted cart data to your browser's developer console with item table
+- **Log cart** - Output formatted cart data to your browser's developer console with item table
-- **Copy Cart JSON** - Copy the complete cart object to your clipboard for analysis
+- **Copy cart** - Copy the complete cart JSON to your clipboard for analysis
-- **Remove Attributes** - Clear all cart-level attributes with one click
+- **Remove attributes** - Clear all cart-level attributes with one click
-- **Empty Cart** - Clear all items from the cart with one click
+- **Empty cart** - Clear all items from the cart and reload the page

 ### Product Tools (on product pages)
-- **Log Product to Console** - Output formatted product data with variant table
+- **Log product** - Output formatted product data to console with variant table
-- **Copy Product JSON** - Copy complete product data to clipboard for analysis
+- **Copy product** - Copy complete product JSON to clipboard for analysis
+- **Get SKUs** - Open a modal showing all product variants with SKU and price.
+Each variant has an individual copy button.

 ### Smart Features
 - Automatically detects page context and shows relevant tools